 The methods we develop often leverage randomness (e.g., sampling, statistical hypothesis testing, sketches) and offer strong guarantees on their performance.

-Our research is sponsored, in part, by the National Science Foundation under award #2006765.
+Our research is sponsored, in part, by the National Science Foundation under CAREER award 2238693 and award III-2006765.

 When we are not working together at the whiteboard, writing code, or reading papers, you can find us in courses such as COSC-254 Data Mining, COSC-257 Databases, COSC-351 Information Theory, COSC-355 Network Science, or taking an independent study course (COSC-490) with Matteo.